4f3rg4n/4f3rg4n.github.io/_posts/CTF-Writeups/2025-5-12-hexdumper.md

     return res
 ```

-Now we have strong primitives to build our exploit,
+Now that we have strong read/write primitives, we can build our exploit.
-the glibc version is 2.35 so we cant overwrite malloc / realloc / free hooks,
+The glibc version is 2.35, so we can't overwrite `__malloc_hook` / `__realloc_hook` / `__free_hook` because they’ve been removed or protected.

-so i chose another cool technique that uses by overwrite the tls_call_dtors functions array
-that call that function before the program to exit.
+Instead, we can use a another trick: overwrite the `tls_dtor_list`, which stores function pointers that get called when the program exits.

-so its goes like this:
+so it goes like this:

-1. leak pointer guard (relative to libc)
+1. Leak the pointer_guard (relative to libc).
-2. xor it with the target function we want to run (maybe the libc SYSTEM functin)
+2. XOR it with the address of the function we want to run (e.g., `system()`).
-3. do ror encryption on the func value
+3. Rotate the result right (ROL encryption) as required by glibc's protection.
-4. write after the function the parameter we want to pass it (e.g. address of `/bin/sh`)
+4. Write the parameter for the function (like the address of `/bin/sh`) after the function pointer.
-5. then overwrite the first object in the tls_call_dtors linked list
+5. Overwrite the first entry in the `tls_dtor_list`.
-6. exit the program
+6. Trigger an exit to run our payload.

-Here is it in the pwntools code:
+Here's the pwntools code for that:
 ```py
     p_guard = arbitrary_read(p, libc - FS_BASE)
     print("p_guard: ", hex(p_guard))